The future is LIT: Youth leadership for human and planetary health

 Bringing together our YCL, SGP, Climate Change & Energy, and Accelerator Lab teams, in partnership with UNICEF, YELL will mainstream youth participation in local environmental change through action learning, facilitated through four broad mechanisms:

-Join us for the soft launch of YELL on 28 August (RSVP here).
+Join us for the soft launch of YELL on 28 August (RSVP here(link is external)).

 We’re also looking for partners.
 If you’re interested, do get in touch with us at acclab.my@undp.org!